This article explains the several components of OutSystems. It also explains how to set up OutSystems on the cloud or on-premises.

 Nevertheless, when managing a single environment or infrastructure on the OutSystems cloud, you should take into account the following considerations:

-Currently, our cloud provider (Amazon) does not support customizing the time zone for SQL Server.
+Currently, our cloud provider (Amazon) does not support customizing the time zone.
+The timezone is always UTC.
 Conversions need to be done programmatically from UTC to the desired time zone.

 Custom database objects such as stored procedures are not supported.
 You can either implement the same logic using "Advanced Queries" (standard SQL) or through Extensions (by implementing your own C# code).